Igglybuff/awesome-piracy/readme.md

 - [plexupdate](https://github.com/mrworf/plexupdate) script to simplify the life of Linux Plex Media Server users.
 - [plex2netflix](https://github.com/SpaceK33z/plex2netflix) See how much of your media from Plex is available on Netflix.
 - [plexReport](https://github.com/bstascavage/plexReport) Scripts to generate a weekly email of new additions to Plex
-- [plex-sync](https://github.com/jacobwgillespie/plex-sync) A simple command-line utility to synchronize watched / seen status between different Plex Media Servers.
+- [plex-sync](https://github.com/jacobwgillespie/plex-sync) A simple command-line utility to synchronize watched/seen status between different Plex Media Servers.
-- [PlexIPTV](https://github.com/xiaodoudou/PlexIPTV) This app simulates a DVR device for Plex by providing a layer to any IPTV provider (that provide a m3u8 playlist)
+- [PlexIPTV](https://github.com/xiaodoudou/PlexIPTV) This app simulates a DVR device for Plex by providing a layer to any IPTV provider (that provide an m3u8 playlist)
 - [Plex Media Tagger](https://github.com/ccjensen/PlexMediaTagger) Uses the metadata held in the PlexMediaServer to tag media files
 - [PlexEmail](https://github.com/jakewaldron/PlexEmail) This script aggregates all new TV, movie and music releases for the past configured time then optionally writes to your web directory and sends out an email.
 - [Transmogrify](https://github.com/Transmogrify-for-Plex/Transmogrify-for-Plex-chrome) A Chrome extension that adds several features to the Plex/Web 2.0 client for Plex